Markdown Version | Session Recording

 - The working group will proceed with updated milestone targets.

-- Implementers of adopted drafts are encouraged to contribute input to the
+- Implementers of adopted drafts are encouraged to contribute input to the draft-ietf-lake-edhoc-implementation-considerations document.

-draft-ietf-lake-psk-authenticationwill be initiated once the draft is stable. - Coordination and planning for interop testing events (EDHOC PSK) at the Madrid hackathon.
+- Coordination and planning for interop testing events (EDHOC PSK) at the Madrid hackathon.

 - A dedicated discussion on Post-Quantum Cryptography and its relevance to LAKE will be held at IETF 123.
 The chairs emphasized focusing on current milestones while keeping an open mind for future PQC work.